How Common Is Urinary Incontinence

 - About 1 or 2 out of 10 middle-aged and older women report having daily urinary incontinence.

 - Fewer than 1 out of 10 older men report having daily urinary incontinence.

 - White women are more likely to have stress urinary incontinence compared to African-American and Asian women.

 - Up to 3 out of 10 older adults living at home have problems with urinary incontinence.2

 - About 3 out of 10 older adults in the hospital have incontinence.2

-- About half of people who live in nursing homes or other long-term care facilities have incontinence.2
+- About 5 out of 10 older adults living in nursing homes or other long-term care facilities have incontinence.2

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|

 |Specialist Medical Reviewer||Avery L. Seifert, MD - Urology|